 ("Brush border" is another term for the microvilli at the

 apical surface of enterocytes, where brush border enzymes

 A dangerous situation occurs if there is inappropriate formation of trypsin in the pancreas.
 This can cause pancreatitis, where trypsin digests pancreatic tissue and triggers an inflammatory response.
 Acinar cells synthesize and secrete a trypsin inhibitor that acts as a safeguard against trypsin activation within the pancreas.
 Another protective mechanism is that trypsin has a mechanisms of autolysis (self-digestion).
 Genetic mutations that decrease the activity of the pancreatic trypsin inhibitor increase the risk for pancreatitis, as do mutations that affect trypsinogen so that it is more likely to become prematurely activated or is resistant to autolysis.

-A further important mechanism to protect against inappropriate activation of trypsin and pancreatitis is fluid secretion by duct cells to flush zymogens (or active enzymes) out of the pancreas and into the duodenum.
+A further important mechanism to protect against pancreatitis is fluid secretion by duct cells to flush zymogens (or active enzymes) out of the pancreas and into the duodenum.
 Blockage of the pancreatic duct (for instance, by a gallstone) will prevent flow out of the pancreas and can be a cause of acute pancreatitis.
 Fluid secretion in the pancreas depends upon the chloride channel CFTR (as does fluid secretion in the lungs and small intestine).
 Patients with mutations in the CFTR gene (which causes cystic fibrosis) have an increased risk for the development of pancreatitis.

 Two other factors that increase the risk for the development of

 intracellular activation of trypsin via mechanisms that are still